dolphindb/api-java/README.md

 }
 ```

-### 6. Read data example
+### 6. Read data

-The following describes the different types of data objects read bthrough the DBConnection method.
+This section introduces how to read different types of data objects with the DBConnection object.

 First import the DolphinDB data type package: